corda/corda/docs/source/tutorial.rst

 from the ledger permanently).
 Finally, we add a Redeem command that should be signed by the owner of the commercial paper.

-A ``PartialTransaction`` is not by itself ready to be used anywhere, so first, we must convert it to something that is recognised by the network.
+A ``TransactionBuilder`` is not by itself ready to be used anywhere, so first, we must convert it to something that is recognised by the network.
 The most important next step is for the participating entities to sign it using the ``signWith()`` method.
-This takes a keypair, serialises the transaction, signs the serialised form and then stores the signature inside the ``PartialTransaction``.
-Once all parties have signed, you can call ``PartialTransaction.toSignedTransaction()`` to get a ``SignedWireTransaction`` object.
+This takes a keypair, serialises the transaction, signs the serialised form and then stores the signature inside the ``TransactionBuilder``.
+Once all parties have signed, you can call ``TransactionBuilder.toSignedTransaction()`` to get a ``SignedWireTransaction`` object.
 This is an immutable form of the transaction that's ready for *timestamping*.

 .. note:: Timestamping and passing around of partial transactions for group signing is not yet fully implemented.